Windscreen FAQ – Ultimate Guide Australia

 This is a very broad question.
 In short, the quality of genuine windscreen is better.
 However, the differences may only be cosmetic.
 Structurally both windscreens have to pass Australian Standards.
 See our in depth blog about genuine vs generic windscreens.

-More often than not it costs more to have your windscreen fitted at a bricks and mortar shop.
-This is due to the added costs.
+More often than not it costs more to have your windscreen fitted at a bricks and mortar shop, this is due to the added costs.
 It’s costs thousands of dollars per week for a shop to simply open its doors.
-Rent, lighting, air conditioning, offices etc. All these extra costs have to be built into the cost of your windscreen replacement.
+Rent, lighting, air conditioning, offices, staff, etc. All these extra costs have to be built into the cost of your windscreen replacement.

 A mobile windscreen replacement has none of these overheads/costs.
-As a result, many mobile business pass the savings onto the customers.
+As a result, many mobile business’s pass the savings onto customers.
 This can save you anywhere from $50 – $300 on your windscreen replacement.

 NSW Road Traffic Authority states that a windscreen should be replaced if it is badly scratched.
 However, it is not very clear what represents “badly scratched”.